the magnificent kruger park

 The African landscape is on a grand scale, covering over 20,000 sq. km (7,500 sq. mi).
 There is hardly any place like it left on earth and you can easily lose yourself in its magnificent vistas, endless blue skies, and timeless rhythms.
 In terms of wildlife alone, Kruger is one of the world's greatest national parks.
 The diversity, density and sheer numbers of animals is almost unparalleled.

 The Kruger Park is famous for its spectacular sightings of the “Big Five” (elephant, lion, buffalo, leopard and rhino).

 It is also home to the rest of the iconic African safari species… cheetah, giraffe, hippos, zebra, kudu, hyena, jackal, wildebeest, warthog, waterbuck, nyala, sable, roan, reedbuck, tsessebee, wild dogs, eland… there are too many to name.
-It boasts 147 mammal species alone – more than any other game reserve in the world.
+It boasts 147 mammal species alone – more than any other game reserve in Africa.

 Elephants can be seen in large family groups and there are huge breeding herds of buffalo, numbering up to 2,000.

 All the large and small African cats are found here

 Lion, leopard, cheetah, serval, caracal, African wild cat – they are all found here.
 As are the other carnivores – spotted hyena, black-backed and side-stripped jackals, wild dog…